projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

-Traffic from outside is addressed to any node's IP address, on a known NodePort, and Kubernetes (kube-proxy) then DNATs that to the IP address of one of the pods that provides the corresponding Service, and the relevant port number on that port (which is usually different from the NodePort).
+Traffic from outside is addressed to any node's IP address, on a known NodePort, and Kubernetes (kube-proxy) then DNATs that to the IP address of one of the pods that provides the corresponding Service, and the relevant port number on that pod (which is usually different from the NodePort).

 As NodePorts are the externally advertised way of connecting to Services (and a NodePort uniquely identifies a Service, whereas an internal port number may